 The Bank's exposure under derivative contracts is closely monitored as part of the overall management of its market risk.
-The Bank's risk management strategy and how it is applied to manage its risks is disclosed in Note 32.
+The Bank's risk management strategy and how it is applied to manage its risks is disclosed in Note 33.

-16. Derivative financial instruments (contd.)
+16. Derivative financial instruments (cont'd.)

-(a) On 28 March 2019, the Bank entered into cross-currency interest rate swap agreements with MIK (derivative financial liability) and entered into respective offsetting position with BoM (derivative financial asset) on the same day, whereby the Bank has acted as an intermediary institution.
-At initiation, the Bank received USD funds from MIK and paid MNT funds at the spot rate, simultaneous to which the Bank has paid USD funds to BoM and received MNT funds at the spot rate.
-During the term of the agreement with BoM, the Bank receives interest on USD funds at SOFR plus certain margin and pays interest on MNT funds at the central bank policy rate.
-Whereas during the term of the agreement with MIK, the Bank pays interest on USD funds at rate equal to the rate received from BoM and receives interest on MNT funds at central bank policy rate plus 0.1%.
-At the end of the term of both agreements, the Bank shall pay or receive the difference incurred by the exchange rates at the end of the term.

-(b) The Bank enters into cross-currency interest rate swap agreements with BoM.
+- (a) The Bank enters into cross-currency interest rate swap agreements with BoM.
 At initiation, the Bank has paid USD funds to BoM and received MNT funds at the spot rate.
 During the term of the agreement with BoM, the Bank receives interest on USD funds at SOFR plus certain margin and pays interest on MNT funds at the central bank policy rate.
-At the end of the term of agreements, the parties shall exchange the principal payments at the exchange rate of the initial transaction.

-(c) The Bank entered into cross-currency interest rate swap agreements with Digital Concept LLC (derivative financial liability) on 14 August 2023 and 2 October 2023, respectively, and entered into respective offsetting position with BoM (derivative financial asset) on the same days, whereby the Bank has acted as an intermediary institution.
+At the end of the term of agreements, the parties shall exchange the principal payments at the exchange rate of the initial transaction. - (b) On 23 February 2024 and 15 April 2024, the Bank entered into cross-currency interest rate swap agreements with MIK HFC (derivative financial liability) and entered into a respective offsetting position with BoM (derivative financial asset) on the same day, whereby the Bank has acted as an intermediary institution.
+At initiation, the Bank received USD funds from MIK HFC and paid MNT funds at the spot rate, simultaneous to which the Bank has paid USD funds to BoM and received MNT funds at the spot rate.
+During the term of the agreement with BoM, the Bank receives interest on USD funds at SOFR plus a certain margin and pays interest on MNT funds at the central bank policy rate.
+Whereas during the term of the agreement with MIK HFC, the Bank pays interest on USD funds at rate equal to the rate received from BoM and receives interest on MNT funds at central bank repo rate plus 0.1%.
+At the end of the term of both agreements, the Bank shall pay or receive the difference incurred by the exchange rates at the end of the term. - (c) The Bank entered into cross-currency interest rate swap agreements with Digital Concept LLC (derivative financial liability) on 14 August 2023 and 2 October 2023, respectively, and entered into respective offsetting position with BoM (derivative financial asset) on the same days, whereby the Bank has acted as an intermediary institution.
 At initiation, the Bank received USD funds from Digital Concept LLC and paid MNT funds at the spot rate, simultaneous to which the Bank has paid USD funds to BoM and received MNT funds at the spot rate.
-During the term of the agreement with BoM, the Bank receives interest on USD funds at SOFR plus certain margin and pays interest on USD funds at rate equal to the rate received from BoM and receives interest on MNT funds at central bank repo rate plus 1%.
-At the end of the term of both agreements, the Bank shall pay or receive the difference incurred by the exchange rates at the end of the term.
+During the term of the agreement with BoM, the Bank receives interest on USD funds at SOFR plus certain margin and pays interest on MNT funds at the central bank policy rate.
+Whereas during the term of the agreement with the company, the Bank pays interest on USD funds at rate equal to the rate received from BoM and receives interest on MNT funds at central bank repo rate plus 1%.
+At the end of the term of both agreements, the Bank shall pay or receive the difference incurred by the exchange rates at the end of the term. - (d) On 14 March 2024, the Bank has entered into a forward agreement with Boroo Gold LLC, along with a respective offsetting position commodity trading financial institution.
+The agreement is effective from 14 March 2024 until 30 June 2025.
+In relation with the trade with commodity trading financial institution, the Bank has placed cash deposits amounting to USD 28.7 million (MNT 98 billion), included within the placement with foreign bank as cash collateral.
+(Note 13).